 In the IDEALFUEL project risk management and its associated mitigation efforts is differentiated in two areas:

 Risks related to the projects research progress (Internal Risks).
-The risks grouped in this area range from technical risks which can be directly related to the project progress, e.g. management issues, Bio-HFO production, catalyst development and combustion testing.
+The risks grouped in this area range from technical risks which can be directly related to the project progress, e.g. management issues, Bio-HFO production, catalyst development, and combustion testing.

 Risks due to external factors (External Risks) The risks grouped in this area are risks that cannot be directly influenced by the IDEALFUEL consortium.
-Typically these risks could hamper market introduction of the Bio-HFO due for example proposed policies, procedures and standards.
+Typically these risks could hamper market introduction of the Bio-HFO due for example to proposed policies, procedures, and standards.

 Risk management includes up-front planning of how risks will be mitigated and managed once identified.
-Therefore, risk mitigation strategies and specific action plans are taken care off in the IDEALFUEL project via both a dedicated task 8.2.
+Therefore, risk mitigation strategies and specific action plans are taken care off in the IDEALFUEL project via a dedicated task 8.3.
 Typically risk mitigation plans should characterize:

 the root causes of risks that have been identified and quantified in earlier phases of the risk management process;